mdavezac/rsd-talks/rsd/scholar.md

 * Look at using different optimiser libraries
 * Documentation added
 * Ready for publication to CRAN
+* Continuous testing to ensure correctness

 Performance Improvements in likeLTD
 -------------------------------------------

-* 4 times from moving to C
+* 4 times from moving to core algorithm to C
 * 8 times from parallelisation
 * 10 times from change of optimisation algorithm
 * 300 times total